baude/jackb/README.md

 ### Updating an existing git repository

-From within the directory where you have cloned.
+After you have cloned, if there are updates to the repository, you can pull the updates from within the directory where you have cloned.

 ```
 # git pull